-Deborah
+Deborah (Judges 4-5)

-(Judges 4-5)
+The people of Israel had turned away from God and sinned.
+God allowed the enemies of Israel to attack as he wanted Israel to come back to Him.

-The people of Israel had turned away from God and done evil things.
-In order to correct them and turn Israel back to Him, God punished the Israelites by sending enemies against them.
 One of the enemies was King Jabin, who was from the city of Canaan.
 He oppressed the Israelites and turned them into slaves.